FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/waf_certificate.md

 The following arguments are supported:

+* `region` - (Optional, String, ForceNew) Specifies the region in which to create the certificate resource.
+  If omitted, the provider-level region will be used.
+Changing this will create a new certificate resource.

 * `name` - (Required, String) Specifies the certificate name.
 The maximum length is 256 characters.
   Only digits, letters, underscores(`_`), and hyphens(`-`) are allowed.